ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 }
 ```

+Deploy the changes.
 After deployment, the following request should fail with a `401 Unauthorized` response.

 ```
 ### Fake a client certificate